denislavdenov/random_pet_rr/README.md

 https://github.com/denislavdenov/null_remote_pet

 In the null_remote_pet repo we use data source to get the state of this repo in TFE.
-We use null resouce in null_remote_pet repo to show how we can performa and `echo` command and print the random generated name from this repo.
+We use null resouce in null_remote_pet repo to show how we can perform `echo` command and print the random generated name from this repo.